deliciousbrains/wp-migrate-db/README.md

 http://www.youtube.com/watch?v=FjTzNqAlQE0

 This screencast demonstrates how you can push a local WordPress database you've been using for development to a staging environment.

+##Isn't this the same as WP Migrate DB Pro?
+No, of course not, don't be silly.
+I took out the license verification code, a really shady looking PressTrends reporter, and tab for installing the Media Files addon before I published it.
+Release 1.3 was the same as [WP Migrate DB Pro](https://deliciousbrains.com/wp-migrate-db-pro), but I've made several improvements since then.

+Also, because this plugin is free I'm not _obligated_ to help you like [bradt](https://github.com/bradt) is if you purchased WP Migrate DB Pro.
+Any help that I give is just because I'm a nice person and I enjoy helping people.
+Also, I only offer support through the public [issues manager](https://github.com/slang800/wp-migrate-db/issues).
+If you're an agency and need support at the drop of a hat, buy the plugin from bradt.

+##Is this Illegal?
+**No.** Just because this is based on the paid-for WP Migrate DB Pro, it doesn't mean I can't release it.
+WP Migrate DB Pro is released under GPLv2, a copyleft license that guarantees my freedom (and the freedom of all users) to copy, distribute, and/or modify this software.